railflow/railflow-pytest-plugin/README.md

 ### Adding test steps to test report

-Using "testrail_add_test_step" fixture , test steps can be added to the report
+The `testrail_add_test_step` fixture can be used to add test steps into test report:

 ```shell
 def test_multiply(testrail_add_test_step):